abcsFrederick/l2p/README.md

 C2 - MSigDB only, curated gene sets from online pathway databases, publications in PubMed, and experts.
 C3 - MSigDB only, motif gene sets based on conserved cis-regulatory motifs from comparative analysis C4 - MSigDB only, computational gene sets defined by mining large collections of cancer-oriented microarray data.
-C5 - MSigDB only, gene sets  consist of genes annotated by the same GO terms.
 C6 - MSigDB only, oncogenic gene sets defined directly from microarray data from cancer gene perturbations.
 C7 - MSigDB only, immunologic gene sets  from microarray data from immunologic studies.

 MSigDB "ARCHIVED" pathways are not provided.
+MSigDB category "C5" is not there.
+Use "GO" category (from NCBI biosystems),instead.

 An example function call is : x=l2pwcats(as.vector(genelist),"GO,WikiPathways,C4,C5,C6")